 SAGE HURTA

-Junior • 2L
+Senior • 3L

 Hamilton, N.Y.

 (Hamilton Central)

-2017: Hurta had another great season for the Buffs as a sophomore.
-She started the campaign racing unattached at the Colorado State Invitational, finishing seventh.
-Then, at the Joe Piane Invitational, Hurta finished 10th as CU's No. 4 harrier, which helped the Buffs to a first place team finish.
-At NCAA Pre-Nationals, she was the second Buff to cross the finish, placing 17th as CU finished second as a team.
-Hurta recorded a ninth-place individual finish at the Pac-12 Championships, helping the Buffs win their third straight title and recorded All-Pac-12 Second Team honors in the process.
+2018: Hurta continued to have success with the Buffs, helping them win an NCAA Championship as she picked up her third All-America cross country honor.
+She was the fourth Buff to cross the finish, coming in 22nd.
+CU defeated New Mexico 65-103 to easily win the team championship as all five scorers finished in the top 24.
+Her season started off with a 13th place finish at the Nuttycombe Wisconsin Invitational where CU also took home the team title place individual finish at the Pac-12 Championships, helping the Buffs win their third straight title and recorded All-Pac-12 Second Team honors in the process.
 In the next two meets, Hurta was CU's No. 2 runner.
 She was 12th at regionals to earn her first all-region recognition, and at NCAAs, she finished 35th to record her second straight All-America honor as she helped the Buffs place third for the second consecutive season.